semgrep/semgrep-docs/docs/semgrep-appsec-platform/jira.md

 - You can create only **one Jira integration** per Semgrep account or deployment.
 - You can only use **one subdomain** per Jira integration.
+- The Semgrep Jira integration does not support bi-directional or two-way status syncing.

 ## Enable the Jira integration